XML RSSSubscribe To This Site

 Armed with basic Portuguese phrases you can communicate with the locals, even if you don't know how to say anything else in Portuguese.

 If you need to speak Portuguese with friends or family when travelling to a Portuguese speaking country, you may want to learn more than these survival phrases.
-If you are looking for an easy way to quickly and drastically improve your language skills, you must try my method - Rafa's Vocabulary Ticker -, otherwise, please read on.
+If you are looking for an easy way to quickly and drastically improve your language skills and your vocabulary you must try my method - Rafa's Vocabulary Ticker -, otherwise, please read on.

 If you are travelling to a Portuguese-speaking country, I strongly recommend you to go though this page now, and learn the words and expressions you need to get by.